 The San Diego Padres took over the no no-hitters streak from the New York Mets on June, 1, 2012, when Johan Santana got the Mets franchise its first no-no in the team’s 8,020th game.
 On that same night, Padres starter Clayton Richard gave up a second-inning Paul Goldschmidt single to left for the 6,896th San Diego Padres game with no no-hitter.
 The Padres count continued to grow, and on May 16, 2019, when the Pirates’ Adam Frazier hit a third-inning single off Eric Lauer, the Padres took ownership for the MLB record for birth-to-present no-hit futility.

-Here’s a look at some Padres no no-hitters milestones beginning with Game 1 back in 1969.
+Here’s a look at some Padres no no-hitters milestones beginning with Game 1 back in 1969 and ending with 8,205 in 2021.
 As always, a huge thumbs-up to Retrosheet for running such an incredible baseball statistics site that allows for such research.

 April 8, 1969, San Diego Stadium (San Diego)